Felipe Aspegren

-Felipe Aspegren (born 12 February 1994) is a Finnish football player who plays for Veikkausliiga side SJK.
-Born in Colombia, he plays for the Finland national team.
+Andres Felipe Aspegren (born 12 February 1994) is a Finnish football player who plays for Veikkausliiga side KTP, on loan from Ilves.
+Born in Colombia, he has made one appearance for the Finland national team.

 Early life

-Born in Cali, Colombia, Aspegren was six years old when he and his younger brother Brayan were both adopted to Helsinki, Finland.
+Born in Cali, Colombia, at the age of six Aspegren and his younger brother Brayan were both adopted to a family from Helsinki, Finland.

 Club career

 On 10 August 2021, he moved to KuPS until the end of the 2021 season with an option for 2022.

 On 18 July 2022, Aspegren returned to SJK until the end of the season.

+After the 2022 season, Aspergen returned to Ilves on a two-year deal.
+On 3 April 2024, he extended his deal with Ilves until the end of 2025 with a one-year option.

+International career

+Aspegren represented Finland at various youth international levels.
+He made his full international debut with Finland senior national team on 9 January 2023, in a friendly match against Sweden.